hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-custom-code.md

 2) You can call external APIs from this code as per your requirement.
 3) You can send output JSON as response from the Code Editor which can be accessed in the Output Node for displaying responses to users.
 4) The HSL message(Bot Says Element) that you want the IVA to respond with should be sent as a JSON in the body of the returned response object from the main function.
+5) There is a 20 second time limit for code executor, which means if the API does not respond within 20 seconds of the call, the IVA will break.

 ## Supported Packages
 1. *Default* - [List of Packages here](https://gist.github.com/gene1wood/4a052f39490fae00e0c3#file-all_aws_lambda_modules_python3-6-txt)